Meryl Streep on screen and stage

 Meryl Streep is an American actress who has had an extensive career in film, television, and stage.
 She made her stage debut in 1975 with The Public Theater production of Trelawny of the 'Wells'.
 She went on to perform several roles on stage in the 1970s, gaining a Tony Award nomination for her role in 27 Wagons Full of Cotton (1976).
-In 1977, Streep starred in the television movie The Deadliest Season, and made her film debut with a brief role alongside Jane Fonda in Julia.
+In 1977, Streep made her film debut with a brief role alongside Jane Fonda in Julia.
 A supporting role in the war drama The Deer Hunter (1978) proved to be a breakthrough for Streep; she received her first Academy Award nomination for it.
 She won the award the following year for playing a troubled wife in the top-grossing drama Kramer vs. Kramer (1979).
-In 1978, Streep played a German woman married to a Jewish man in Nazi Germany in the television miniseries Holocaust, which earned her the Primetime Emmy Award for Outstanding Lead Actress in a Miniseries or a Movie.
+In 1978, Streep played a German, "Aryan" woman married to a Jewish man in Nazi Germany in the television miniseries Holocaust, which earned her a Primetime Emmy Award.

 Streep established herself as a leading Hollywood actress in the 1980s.
 She played dual roles in the period drama The French Lieutenant's Woman (1981), and starred as a Polish Holocaust survivor in Sophie's Choice (1982).
 She was awarded the Best Actress Oscar for the latter.
-Streep portrayed the real-life character of Karen Silkwood in Mike Nichols' drama Silkwood (1983), before starring in her most financially successful release of the decade, the romantic drama Out of Africa (1985), in which she played the Danish writer Karen Blixen.With intermittent successes, Streep's career went through a period of relative decline post-1985, with several commentators criticizing her inclination towards melodramatic roles.
-The criticism continued despite her attempts to star in commercial comedies, films that parodied women's beauty and aging, She-Devil (1989) and Death Becomes Her (1992).
+Streep portrayed the real-life character of Karen Silkwood in Mike Nichols' drama Silkwood (1983), before starring in her most financially successful release of the decade, the romantic drama Out of Africa (1985), in which she played the Danish writer Karen Blixen.
+With intermittent successes, Streep's career went through a period of relative decline post-1985, with several commentators criticizing her inclination towards melodramatic roles, despite her attempt at playing against-type in the comedies She-Devil (1989) and Death Becomes Her (1992).